boundary/boundary-vagrant-redis/README.md

 Boundary Redis
 ==============

 Configures an virtual machine with an ElasticSearch instance for testing Boundary Plugin for Redis.
-Creates a Redis instance and installs as a service with the name `redis-server_boundary`.
+Creates a Redis two instances and installs as a services with the names `redis-server_boundary` and `redis-server_boundary_auth`.

 Prerequistes
 ------------